soonwj/samplerepo-pr-practice/README.md

 # [Sample Repo] PR Practice
 A sample repo for practicing how to create Pull Requests.

+#Introduction
 This is an important part of RCS.